 - Leave to dry in a warm room.
 Never put on a radiator or direct heat source.

 - If you’re able to remove the insole you can wash this separately to keep your shoes fresher smelling, plus it will also speed up the drying process.

 - If your shoes get soaked through on a run, perhaps you went into a puddle, or during the cleaning process then you’ll need to aid the drying process a bit further.
 All you need to do is put the shoe in a warm room and stuff with kitchen paper (newspaper if you don’t mind the print), change the paper regularly for best results.

 - Need to remove a smell?
 Then use some Halo Sports Wash, it’s anti-fungal & anti-bacterial and kills athletes foot fungus

 If you’re a regular outside runner in bad weather than having two pairs can help, alternating to allow more drying time.

-Our Loyalty Reward Card holders receive a Loyalty Multi-Shoe Bonus when buying more than one pair in-store
+Our Loyalty Scheme members receive a Loyalty Multi-Shoe Bonus when buying more than one pair in-store